 The little legume packs 18g of protein plus 16g of fiber all for 1 cup.
 I bring this point up so often because I think it’s important to note that legumes deliver quite the nutrition punch; it’s also what gives this soup amazing staying power.
 Since protein is the most satiating (read: fuller, longer) macronutrient, adding it to major meals allows you to feel satisfied longer.
 It also prevents mid-afternoon snack attacks.

-Of course this soup is perfect on it’s own or paired with a salad; however, if you have a few more moments of time, consider making a loaf of my no-knead bread alongside.
+This vegan lentil soup is perfect on it’s own or paired with a salad; however, if you have a few more moments of time, consider making a loaf of my no-knead bread alongside.
 Just like the soup, you don’t need to be a baker to have perfect bread.
-The no-knead approach is completely foolproof–just ask my college students ; )
+The no-knead approach is completely foolproof–just ask my college students.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print